 Renowned British artist Bruce Munro created this solar-powered, walk-through installation in 2019, inspired by his “Field of Light” installation at Uluru in Australia—billed as a fusion of art, technology, and nature.
 The Sensorio installation, located right off an open stretch of U.S. Highway 46, is slightly larger than its Australian cousin.

-“We want visitors to be completely immersed in the environment, inclusive of the stars above,” Munro told Travel + Leisure.
+“We want visitors to be completely immersed in the environment, inclusive of the stars above,” Munro told Travel + Leisure after the attraction opened.
 He said the design of the installation was meant to inspire meditation through a balance between the lights on the ground and the stars in the sky.

 “I hope that, in a small way, my installation helps guide you toward the clear sky literally and otherwise,” he told T+L.

 Come to the grounds before sundown to make the most of the lawn area just outside the installation.
 Choose from food trucks offering crowd-pleasers such as burgers, burrito bowls, and creative takes on tater tots, with churro bites or beignets for dessert.
 Don’t miss the Airstream-based bar serving cocktails, local wines, and craft beer, featuring familiar Paso Robles wine country names including DAOU Vineyards and Firestone Walker Brewery.

 Grab a seat at one of the picnic tables or fire pits, or just spread out on the grassy lawn and listen to the live music as the sun sets.
 Then, stroll the paths around the illuminated field, with a brief detour into the Light Towers section, lined with 69 colorful pillars comprised of 17,000 glowing wine bottles.